ojobabs/Data-Science-Cookbook/Atom/Using-Atom.md

 Using CTRL + D works really well when we only have a few instances and we really want to find a partial amount of them.

-However, if the file much bigger, we
+However, if the file much bigger, we probably want to do an entire select.
+And to do that we can use

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTYyOTUwNjMsLTExMDU2NTE4MjJdfQ
-==
+eyJoaXN0b3J5IjpbOTMwMTQ5NTkzLC0xMTA1NjUxODIyXX0=
 -->